microwaves/the-makefile/README.md

 # the-makefile

 Very simple and generic `Makefile` for Go projects.
-It builds binaries for multiple platforms, static binaries for *nix and creates Docker images.
+It builds binaries for multiple platforms, static binaries and creates Docker images.

 ## Install